funcmike/imageproxy/README.md

  - basic image adjustments like resizing, cropping, and rotation
  - access control using allowed hosts list or request signing (HMAC-SHA256)
- - support for jpeg, png, webp (decode only), tiff, and gif image formats (including animated gifs)
+ - support for jpeg, png, webp, tiff, and gif image formats (including animated gifs)
  - caching in-memory, on disk, or with Amazon S3, Google Cloud Storage, Azure Storage, or Redis